johnp808/DiscComp/README.md

 I designed this application to gain a better understanding of creating a GUI for a java program as I had never done it before.

-It is at a working state for what I needed it to do, so I also included the application in this latest push to be used on Mac Os.
+It is at a working state for what I need it to do, so I also included the application compiled in a DMG with the latest push to be used on Mac Os.

 ## Features
 * Enter your own phrases